Information & Inspection Powers: Information notices: banks

 - Approach the bank with a draft notice and ask the bank whether they would expect to have to appeal such a notice.
 Ask them to suggest any alterations which would make the notice acceptable to them.
 (See CH232600 for how to contact banks).

-- If a draft can be agreed which reduces the risk of an appeal whilst still obtaining the material you need, then the taxpayer must be sought.
+- If a draft can be agreed which reduces the risk of an appeal whilst still obtaining the material you need, then taxpayer approval may be sought.
 The agreement of a Grade 6 must be obtained before the notice is issued.

-- Otherwise, you will need to see Tribunal approval for your notice.
+- Otherwise, you will need to seek tribunal approval for your notice.

 Further information on giving notices to banks is at CH232000.